smursell/demo-apex/README.md

-# Demo - Update Salesforce fields with actions
+# Update Salesforce fields with actions

 SharinPix images can easily be added to Salesforce fields.
 For example, in cases where you want a primary picture to be displayed for a record.